smathur-splunk/workshops/docs/custom_metr.md

 Now that you've got an understanding of the different types of metrics, and the attributes you can apply to them, let's dive into actually creating and sending in some custom metrics!

-1. One way to send custom metrics is simply using a cURL command.
+1. One way to send custom metrics is simply using cURL.
 To begin, identify your Splunk Observability Cloud realm and access token (must be an **ingest** token).

 2. Send in a custom metric using the following command.
 Specify whether you want it to be a `gauge`, `counter`, or `cumulative counter`.

-**Required:** Set the `{REALM}` and access token (`X-SF-Token`).
+- **Required:** Set the `{REALM}` and access token (`X-SF-Token`).
 Replace `string` with the name of the metric, and set the `value` for the metric.
 Replace `gauge` if you'd like to create a different kind of metric, but this is a required field.

-**Optional:** Add any key-value pairs that you wish to have under `dimensions`, and specify the `timestamp`.
+- **Optional:** Add any key-value pairs that you wish to have under `dimensions`, and specify the `timestamp`.
 You do not need to specify these.

 ```bash
 curl -X POST "https://ingest.{REALM}.signalfx.com/v2/datapoint" \